Cone Degeneration CD Test Code 101

 Just as PRA is the canine version of human RP (retinitis pigmentosa), CD is the canine version of the human genetic disease achromatopsia – total color blindness and day-blindness.
 Another name for day blindness is “hemerolopia.”
 Exciting gene therapy research aimed at correcting this condition (in dogs as a model for human disease) is currenty being conducted at the University of Pennsylvania.

+frequency so as to prevent producing puppies affected with the disease.
 Reliable identification of dogs that do not carry disease genes is the key to controlling autosomal recessive diseases.
 The OptiGen CD test enables 100% accurate identification of these dogs.
 Called "genetically clear," "noncarriers" or, more formally, "homozygous normals," such dogs can pass only the normal gene on to all their pups - which means that none of their pups can ever be affected with CD.
 These "clear" dogs can be bred to any mate, even to a CD-affected German Shorthaired Pointer, which may be a desirable breeding prospect for other reasons.

 Homozygous means both copies of the gene in your dog are the SAME - both normal or both CD.
 A carrier has one normal and one CD gene.